sdabdullah/online-ticket-booking-platform-client/README.md

-Project Description
+# Project Description

-The Online Ticket Booking Platform is a full-stack web application that allows users to browse events, view details, and book tickets through a secure and user-friendly interface.
+The TicketBari is a full-stack web application that allows users to browse events, view details, and book tickets through a secure and user-friendly interface.
 The platform uses modern frontend technologies for a fast and responsive experience, while a scalable backend manages data and bookings.
 User authentication is handled securely using Firebase Authentication.

-Purpose of the Project
+# Purpose of the Project

 The purpose of this project is to: